mailgun/mailgun-php/README.md

 }
 ```

-You could also use the `NoopHydrator` to get a PSR7 Response returned from
+You can also use the `NoopHydrator` to get a PSR7 Response returned from
 the API calls.

 **Warning: When using `NoopHydrator` there will be no exceptions on a non-200 response.**